Sukhjot-13/ats-resume-builder/README.md

 - **Backend**: The backend is implemented using Next.js API Routes.
 It handles authentication, user profile management, resume operations, and AI-powered features.
 - **Database**: A MongoDB database is used to store user data, refresh tokens, and resumes.
 Mongoose is used as the Object Data Modeling (ODM) library.
 - **Services**: The business logic for AI features and PDF rendering is encapsulated in separate service modules.
-- **Authentication**: The authentication system is token-based.
-A short-lived access token is stored in a cookie, and a long-lived refresh token is stored in an `httpOnly` cookie.
-The refresh token is also stored in the database (hashed) for security.
-Refresh token rotation is implemented to enhance security.
+- **Authentication**: The authentication system is token-based, using a short-lived access token and a long-lived refresh token (HttpOnly, SameSite=Lax).
+It features secure refresh token rotation with reuse detection to enhance security.
+The core logic is centralized in `src/lib/auth.js` and orchestrated via the `src/proxy.js` middleware.

 ## File Structure